Latest surveys report that the use of predictive analytics in marketing has increased after realizing its importance at the business level.

-By adopting predictive analytics to a business scenario, companies can identify risks, optimize workflows, and uncover new opportunities that can drive growth and success.
+Companies adopt predictive analytics to spot risks, streamline workflows, and uncover hidden opportunities that can lead to growth and success.

 Is Predictive Analytics Accurate?